William Gilly

 William Frank Gilly is an American biologist specializing in the study of cephalopods.
 He works at Gilly Lab, Hopkins Marine Station, in Monterey County, as a professor of biology, at Stanford University and was involved with the television special The Future is Wild.

 Early life

 Gilly received a BSE (Electrical Engineering, 1972) from Princeton University and a Ph.D.
 (Physiology and Biophysics, 1978) from Washington University in St. Louis.
 He had additional training at Yale University, University of Pennsylvania and the Marine Biological Laboratory at Woods Hole.

 Career

-Over the last 30 years he has contributed to the basic understanding of electrical excitability in nerve and muscle cells in a wide range of organisms ranging from brittle-stars to mammals.
+From the late 1970s to the 2010s, he contributed to the basic understanding of electrical excitability in nerve and muscle cells in a wide range of organisms ranging from brittle-stars to mammals.
 Much of this work employed the giant axon system of the squid as an experimental model system for molecular and biophysical approaches.
 Additional physiological studies made in the living squid revealed unexpected complexities in how the giant axon system controls escape responses, and how mechanisms governing that control are subject to modification by environmental factors like temperature and during normal development.